Couples this Valentine's Day will exchange cards, kisses and - if they're really serious - chocolates. Why not credit reports?

 For instance, two-thirds of singles polled for PayPal's annual couples survey said they don't want to date someone deep in debt.
 One-third would delay marriage until a partner improved his or her credit score.
 And one out of 10 people say they were either dumped or broke up with someone over debt.
 (Women were more likely to end things with a partner in the red.)

 In a separate survey by FICO, creator of the widely used credit score, about half of singles said they wouldn't date anyone with a score below 650.
 It takes at least a score of 760 to get the best mortgage terms.
-They say love is blind, but usually you can discover in a month or so of dating whether a sweetheart is a big spender, tightwad or compatible with your money-management style.
+They say love is blind, but usually you can discover in a month or so of dating if a sweetheart is a big spender, tightwad or compatible with your money management style.
 As you become more committed to the relationship, here are some tips to navigate finances:

 Exchanging credit reports can be highly revealing, much more so than a credit score, says Rod Griffin, who writes an advice column for the credit bureau Experian.

-A score tries to predict whether you're a credit risk to lenders.
+A score tries to predict if you're a credit risk to lenders.
 But the report reveals more relevant data, including outstanding credit card balances, late payments or a bankruptcy in a lover's past, Griffin says.
 Plus, reports are free yearly at www.annualcreditreport.com.

 Demanding to see another's credit history on the first or second date would scare off most.
 But you definitely want to see a report and credit score months before buying a house or other major purchase together.